open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

           "events": [
               {
-                  "to" : {
+                  "to": {
-                      "serviceUrl" : "URL of intended recipient A", "speakerUri" : "Speaker Uri of intended recipient A" },
+                      "serviceUrl": "URL of intended recipient A",
+                      "speakerUri": "Speaker Uri of intended recipient A" },
                   "eventType": "event type A",
                   "parameters": {